DamianNextJs/ff15gg/README.md

 - View summoner profiles: rank, LP and match history
 - Search suggestions when typing
+- Recent searches with persistence across sessions
 - Persistent caching to reduce Riot API requests
 - Responsive design with Tailwind CSS
-- Update Button for fetching Fresh Data straight from Riot API
+- Update Button for fetching fresh data straight from Riot API
+- Region selection integrated with search (recent searches respect region per summoner)
+- Handles whitespace input gracefully: recent searches are still shown

+## Notes / Usage Tips

+- Recent searches are stored locally in the browser (using localStorage)
+- Clicking on a suggestion adds it to recent searches and navigates to the correct region.
+- Input trimming ensures searches with leading/trailing whitespace don't trigger API requests unnecessarily

 ## Tech Stack